aelvan/Imager-Craft/README.md

 By default Imager throws exceptions if file based operations fail, an external image can't be downloaded, etc. If `suppressExceptions` is set to `true`, Imager will instead log errors to the log file, and return `null` to the template.

+### fillTransforms [bool]
+*Default: `false`*
+Enable this setting to automatically fill a transform array with additional transforms based on `fillAttribute` and `fillInterval`.

+### fillAttribute [string]
+*Default: `'width'`*
+Attribute to be used when filling in the transforms array.
+Can be any valid numeric attribute.

+### fillInterval [string]
+*Default: `200`*
+Interval to be used when filling in the transforms array.
+This should always be a positive integer, Imager will automatically figure out if the transform has been ordered in an ascending or descending order.

 ### jpegoptimEnabled [bool]
 *Default: `false`*
 Enable or disable image optimizations with [jpegoptim](https://github.com/tjko/jpegoptim).